shadtome/Score-data/README.md

 Another potential niche for the models developed in this project are fantasy soccer players, who seek accurate player valuations to optimize their fantasy teams.

 ## Key Performance Indicators
-We want our model to be able to predict market values, so having good accuracy is vital.
-With that goal in mind, we use the following metrics for all models tested:
+We want to create a predictive model, so having good accuracy is vital.
+With that goal in mind, we measured the following quantities for all models tested:

 - Mean Squared Error (MSE)
 - Root Mean Squared Error (RMSE)